← Home

 Understand "cold ring" and "ring" as a cold ring when a cold ring is not unfound.

 A heavy chain is in a memory.
 The heavy chain is fixed in place.
 The description of a heavy chain is "Iron links, each one as thick as your thumb.
 It runs from the shackle on your ankle to a bolt in the floor.
-It does not limit your movement — the walls do that."
+Long enough that the walls stop you before it does."

 The felt name of a heavy chain is "chain".

-Understand "chain" and "links" as a heavy chain when a heavy chain is known.
+Understand "chain" and "links" and "bolt" as a heavy chain when a heavy chain is known.

-Understand "heavy chain" as a heavy chain when a heavy chain is not unfound.
+Understand "heavy chain" and "link" as a heavy chain when a heavy chain is not unfound.

 Part - The Bowl